bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 2: 00:04:37

 One key property of Bitcoin is this interstitial resistance.
-And we were fine as long as one mining pool says, okay, I don't mine one transaction.
+And we were fine as long as one mining pool says, I don't mine one transaction.
 I don't allow this transaction to be included in my block.
 We're fine.
 But once we see multiple pools doing that, or all pools doing that, blocking or filtering certain transactions, then this property of Bitcoin doesn't hold anymore.
-And I think that's really important for us to know if that happens and maybe to react to that if we can, if we even can.
+I think that's really important for us to know if that happens and maybe to react to that if we can, if we even can.

 Speaker 0: 00:05:06